Prosetin: The Core’s First In-House Drug Candidate

-Notably, pathways that prostetin targets have been identified by many other ALS researchers in independent drug screens.
-Most significantly, the lab of Lee Rubin (Harvard) reported this spring that inhibiting HGK (MAP4K4)—the exact mechanism of prostetin—also helped motor neurons in his lab’s cellular model of ALS.
+Notably, pathways that prosetin targets have been identified by many other ALS researchers in independent drug screens.
+Most significantly, the lab of Lee Rubin (Harvard) reported this spring that inhibiting HGK (MAP4K4)—the exact mechanism of prosetin—also helped motor neurons in his lab’s cellular model of ALS.

-For more details on prostetin, check out our recent livestream with Dr. Emily Lowry (Columbia), co-first author on today’s publication:
+For more details on prosetin, check out our recent livestream with Dr. Emily Lowry (Columbia), co-first author on today’s publication:

-Prostetin has come even further since the work described today.
+Prosetin has come even further since the work described today.
 Researchers at The Core, led by Dr. Lowry, have tested it for safety and efficacy in all of our ALS models.
-The results were positive—and now, Project ALS is funding all next steps to bring prostetin to a clinical trial for ALS patients in 2020.
+The results were positive—and now, Project ALS is funding all next steps to bring prosetin to a clinical trial for ALS patients in 2020.